 - It uses common ingredients like breakfast cereal and milk, nothing fancy here

 - Brings us a little childhood nostalgia, reminding us of eating sugary cereal and feeling just a little bit like a rebel

-My mom had this rule growing up that we could eat whatever cereal we wanted for breakfast, just nothing with chocolate in it.
-‘No chocolate for breakfast’ is what she said.
-My sisters and I still scratch our heads at this one – are Trix and Fruit Loops and Captain Crunch really that much better for us just because they don’t have chocolate in them?!
-For whatever reason, that was Mom’s rule.
-And, irony upon irony, none of the four of us allow our kids to have chocolate for breakfast now.
-Nicely done, Mom!
-The rules carry on.
+My sisters and I still scratch our heads at this one - are Trix and Fruit Loops and Captain Crunch really that much better for us just because they don't have chocolate in them?!

 As you know, I'm all about finding balance.
 So, if that means allowing my kids to indulge in these sugary cereals every once in awhile (as long as they're not chocolate), so be it.

-- ½ cup cold milk
+- ½ cup milk cold

-- ¼ cup Fruity Pebbles
+- ¼ cup Fruity Pebbles cereal

 - ½ cup granulated sugar

-- 1 cup dark brown sugar
+- 1 cup dark brown sugar packed

-- 1 whole large egg + 1 egg yolk
+- 1 large egg room temperature

-- ½ teaspoon vanilla
+- ½ teaspoon vanilla extract

-- 1 ½ tablespoons cereal milk
+- 1 ½ tablespoons cereal milk from recipe above

 - 1 teaspoon baking soda

 - 12 ounces white chocolate chips or chunks

 - 1 ½ cups Fruity Pebbles cereal

 - 1 teaspoon cereal milk from recipe above